cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 Exiting with RC=0
 ~~~~

-The bundles/MyBundle directory can now be copied to zFS, such as the CICS platform home /var/cicsts/CICSPlex/_platform1_/.
-Details of the CICS platform home are described in [Platform directory structure in z/OS UNIX](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.productoverview.doc/concepts/platforms_directory_structure.html).
+The bundles/MyBundle directory can now be copied to the CICS [platform directory structure in z/OS UNIX](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.productoverview.doc/concepts/platforms_directory_structure.html), such as /var/cicsts/CICSPlex/_platform1_/ or another location ready for installing in CICS.

-Alternatively, the bundles/MyBundle directory can be copied (staged) to IBM UrbanCode Deploy ready for later deployment using the [pushcicsbundletoucd](../pushcicsbundletoucd) script.
+Alternatively, the bundles/MyBundle directory can be copied (staged) to IBM UrbanCode Deploy using the [pushcicsbundletoucd](../pushcicsbundletoucd) script and deployed using the [ucdtemplates](../ucdtemplates).